Kathy Roseth lives in Seattle, Washington.

 I began painting in high school and continued, on and off, through early adulthood, when I changed direction and for twenty years made quilts in the Amish tradition.
-In 2003 I returned to fine art and began taking classes at Gage Academy of Art in Seattle.
+In 2003 I returned to fine art and, while working full-time in another field, began studying at Gage Academy of Art in Seattle.
 In 2015 I entered one of Gage’s full-time atelier programs, the Kang-O’Higgins atelier, led by artist Mark Kang-O’Higgins.
 I graduated in June 2019.

-I work in the realist and impressionist traditions of western representational art.
-My work is a response to visual experience – light crossing space, a human face or gesture.
-My hope is that my paintings have a presence and show something about being human.
+I work in the realist and Impressionist traditions of Western representational art, although I believe, with David Hockney, that all art is abstract.
+My work is a response to the beautiful and curious things I see – a way of loving the world.
+My hope is that my paintings have a presence and share with the viewer some of the pleasure of paint.